 Some of these providers will actually allow you to continue using your email address with them, but will start charging you for it going forward - understandable, as the free address was just a perk of using their internet services which you’re no longer paying for.

-Imagine instead, if you are using another free email provider that is independent of your internet provider, this means that you are free to switch providers down the line if you want to, and continue using your existing address.
+Imagine instead, if you are using another email provider that is independent of your internet provider, this means that you are free to switch providers down the line if you want to, and continue using your existing address.

 The most popular free email providers